blog posts

 Achieving the three key principles of the security world

-In the world of triple security, the principles of confidentiality, integrity, and accessibility are the keys to solving all security problems.
+In triple security, confidentiality, integrity, and accessibility are the keys to solving all security problems.
 Properly covered, it will withstand a lot of adverse conditions.
 The definition of each of these three principles is as follows.

 Confidentiality

 Confidentiality means that unauthorized persons do not have access to information.
-For example, to buy credit cards online, you need to send the credit card number from the buyer to the seller and then to the transaction processing center.
-In this case, the card number and other information about the buyer and his credit card should not give to unauthorized persons, and this information should be kept confidential.
+For example, to buy credit cards online, you must send the buyer’s credit card number to the seller and then to the transaction processing center.
+In this case, the card number and other information about the buyer and his credit card should not be given to unauthorized persons and should be kept confidential.

-In this case, to keep the information confidential, the card number is encrypted and remains encrypted during the transferor where it may be stored (in databases, system event logs, backup, print receipts, etc.).
+In this case, the card number is encrypted to keep the information confidential.
+It remains encrypted during the transfer, where it may be stored (in databases, system event logs, backup, print receipts, etc.).
 Access to information and systems is also restricted.
 If the unauthorized person obtains the card number in any way, a breach of confidentiality has occurred.

 Violations of confidentiality can take many forms.
-For example, if someone reads confidential information displayed on your computer screen from your shoulder.
-Or selling or stealing a laptop containing sensitive information.
-Or giving confidential information over the phone is a violation of all confidentiality.
+For example, if someone reads confidential information displayed on your computer screen from your shoulder, sells, steals, or uses a laptop containing sensitive information, or gives confidential information over the phone, they violate confidentiality.

 Integrity

 Integration means preventing an unauthorized change of data and detecting a change in the event of unauthorized manipulation of information.
-Integrity is violated when information is unauthorized altered during transmission and use or storage, or destruction.
+Integrity is violated when information is unauthorized, altered during transmission, use, storage, or destruction.
 In addition to the confidentiality of information, information security systems typically ensure its integrity.

 Availability

-The information must be available when required by authorized persons.
+Information must be available when authorized persons require it.
 This means ensuring that the information storage and processing systems and communication channels used to access information are properly operated and prevented from malfunctioning.
-High-access systems remain available at all times, even due to power outages, hardware failures, and system upgrades.
+High-access systems remain always available, even during power outages, hardware failures, and system upgrades.

-One of the ways to make information and information system inaccessible is to make many requests through services from the information system, in which case, because the system does not have the ability and capacity for such a large volume of services, it is completely or partially unable to provide services.
+One way to make information and the information system inaccessible is to make many requests through services from the information system.
+In this case, because the system does not have the ability and capacity for such a large volume of services, it is completely or partially unable to provide services.

 What is database security?

-Database security refers to using various information security control methods to protect databases (including data, applications or stored functions, database systems, database servers) against confidentiality, comprehensiveness, and accessibility agreements.
-Database.
-This includes various types of control methods, such as technical, procedural, and physical.
+Database security involves using various information security control methods to protect databases (including data, applications, or stored functions, database systems, and database servers) against confidentiality, integrity, and accessibility threats.
+These methods include technical, procedural, and physical.

-Database security is a specialized subject in computer security, information security, and risk management.
+Database security is a specialized field of computer security, information security, and risk management.
 For example, security risks associated with database systems include:

 Malware problems can cause unauthorized access, disclosure of personal or proprietary information, deletion or damage to data or applications, interruption or denial of authorized access to the database, attack on other systems, and unexpected failure of database services.

-Design flaws or programming bugs in databases and related programs and systems that cause various security vulnerabilities, such as data loss, data corruption, reduced performance, and so on.
+Design flaws or programming bugs in databases and related programs and systems that cause various security vulnerabilities, such as data loss, corruption, reduced performance, etc.

-Overload, performance constraints, and capacity issues and, consequently, authorized users’ inability to use the database.
+Overload, performance constraints, and capacity issues result in the inability of authorized users to use the database.

 Physical damage to the database server may occur due to server room fires, floods, overheating, lightning, etc.